-- A veterinary practitioner has examined the physical health and temperament of the dog or cat and reasonably believes that the dog or cat is suitable to have an authorised electronic collar used on it; and
+- a veterinary practitioner has examined the physical health and temperament of the dog or cat and reasonably believes that the dog or cat is suitable to have an authorised electronic collar used on it

-- The dog or cat is over 6 months of age; and
+- the dog or cat is over 6 months of age

-- A collar is not left on the dog or cat for more than 12 hours in any 24 hour period; and
+- a collar is not left on the dog or cat for more than 12 hours in any 24 hour period

-- The use is in accordance with any instructions for use of the collar provided by the manufacturer; and
+- the use is in accordance with any instructions for use of the collar provided by the manufacturer

-- The dog or cat is introduced to the use of the collar in accordance with a training program that complies with the Code of Practice for Training Dogs and Cats to Wear Electronic Collars, made under the Prevention of Cruelty to Animals Act 1986; and
+- the dog or cat is introduced to the use of the collar in accordance with a training program that complies with the Code of Practice for Training Dogs and Cats to Wear Electronic Collars, made under the Prevention of Cruelty to Animals Act 1986

 Specific legal requirements relating to containment collars